 Mean score of companies in the Media Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Saturday Paper, headquartered in Australia, currently does not report any specific carbon emissions data.
-However, the organisation is committed to significant climate initiatives as outlined in the Clean Economy Jobs Act 2024 (Qld).
-This legislation sets ambitious targets for emissions reduction, including a goal to achieve a 30% reduction in absolute emissions below 2005 levels by 2030 and a further target of 75% reduction by 2035.
-Additionally, The Saturday Paper is aligned with Queensland's commitment to reach net zero emissions by 2050.
-These commitments reflect a proactive approach to addressing climate change and demonstrate a long-term strategy for sustainability.
+The Saturday Paper, headquartered in Australia, currently does not report specific carbon emissions data.
+However, the organisation is committed to significant emissions reduction initiatives as outlined in the Clean Economy Jobs Act 2024 (Qld).
+This legislation sets an ambitious target to reduce emissions by 30% below 2005 levels by 2030 and aims for a substantial 75% reduction by 2035, both of which pertain to Scope 1 emissions.
+Furthermore, The Saturday Paper is aligned with Queensland's long-term goal of achieving net zero emissions by 2050.
+These commitments reflect a proactive approach to addressing climate change and demonstrate a dedication to sustainability within the media industry.